fkoulen/pacman-themed-iot-cuckoo-clock/docs/journal.md

 | 2023-09-28 | What do you need to do for EMBRQ#05                                              | Check this out: https://github.com/tzapu/WiFiManager - Mats                                                                                                                                                                   |
 | 2023-10-07 | Can I get some advice on how to make my embedded device ready for manufacturing? | TBA                                                                                                                                                                                                                           |

+# Week 7

+### Monday (16th of October)

+* Gave feedback to a classmate on their code.
+* Restructured the database section of my portfolio after getting feedback on it from Dorus.
+* Wrote the technical documentation for the web section of my portfolio.
+* Asked Nazlıcan for feedback on the Technical Documentation of web.

+# Week 6

+### Wednesday (11th of October)

+* New button suddenly works again.
+* Configured the Wi-Fi Manager.

+### Tuesday (10th of October)

+* Connected new buttons to the WEMOS.
+* Used dupont wires to connect the buttons and buzzer to the WEMOS.
+This will make it easier to connect the buttons to the front of the end product.

 # Week 5

 ### Saturday (7th of October)